govau/digitalmarketplace/ui-automated-tests/README.md

 # Troubleshooting on Ubuntu
 There are a few issues you might encounter when running the ui-automation tests on Ubuntu.

-If there is issue with an outdated version of node.
+If there is an issue with an outdated version of node, install the latest version and then switch to use that version of node.
-Install the latest version.
 `nvm install v14.16.0`

-Switch to use that version of node
 `nvm use v14.16.0`

 running `npm i puppeter` will not install Chromium and you will need to add the following dependecies manually.